creativcoder/headlines/README.md

 - [ ] More API features
 - [ ] Multiple news sources.

-## Build instructions
+## Build and run instructions

-Before building headlines make sure `egui` [dependencies](https://github.com/emilk/egui#demo) are installed.
+Before building headlines make sure you have rust toolchain installed and `egui` [dependencies](https://github.com/emilk/egui#demo) are installed.

 ### Linux

-On linux run `cargo run` on the terminal (you need to have the Rust toolchain installed).
+`cargo run`

 ### Windows

-Builds on Windows as usual using `cargo run`.
+`cargo run`.

 ### Mac

-TODO
+`cargo run` should work but would help if someone can test it.

 ### Web

-Headlines can also be served from your browser (only at localhost at the moment, because of CORS)
+Headlines can be served from your browser (only at localhost at the moment, because of CORS)

 * Run `./setup_web.sh` script to install dependencies.
 * Run `./start_web.sh` to spawn the app in the browser.